A Celtic Benedication

 What is it?

 A Celtic Benediction is available in two arrangements.
 The first, in G major, is for solo soprano, mixed choir and accompaniment.
 The second, in D major, is for solo tenor, male choir and accompaniment.
-It is suitable for use churches, also in any secular setting the requires a bit of Celtic soulful reflection.
+It is suitable for use churches, also in any secular setting that would benefit from a bit of Celtic soulful reflection.
 It is fairly straightforward and should be well within the capability of any moderately competent group of singers.

 Lyrics